 - http://publiclibrariesonline.org/2020/03/resisting-vocational-awe-during-the-pandemic/ - The pandemic brought renewed calls for the end of vocational awe as library worker's risked their health and their lives to provide services and shelter.

-- https://annehelen.substack.com/p/vocational-awe - A really great article by a non-librarian, with quotes from a children's librarian.
+- https://annehelen.substack.com/p/vocational-awe - An article by a non-librarian, with quotes from a children's librarian.

 - https://www.tandfonline.com/doi/abs/10.1080/0361526X.2022.2028501 - Ettarh's latest article on vocational awe in a post-Covid world.
 Unfortunately it is behind a paywall, but hopefully can be accessed through a database your library subscribes to.